-Features participation and instruction in programs using cardio equipment for weight control, cardiovascular-endurance, rehabilitation, strength, and toning.
+Features participation and instruction in programs using cardio equipment for weight control, cardiovascularendurance, rehabilitation, strength, and toning.
 Offered in the Fall.
+May not be repeated for credit.

-PED 233 Fitness 1 (One quarter)

-Introduction to fitness activities.
+PED 233 Fitness I (One quarter) Introduction to fitness activities.
 Improve various components of fitness using the private facilities of the university.

 Start a fitness program to fulfill individual needs.
+Offered in the Spring, May not be repeated for credit.

+PED 238 Fitness II (One quarter) Continuation of PED 233.
 Offered in the Spring.

-PED 238 Fitness 2 (One quarter)

-Continuation of PED 233.
-Offered in the Spring.
+May not be repeated for credit.

-PED 239 Yoga 1 (One Quarter)

-Introduction to Yoga techniques, relaxation, and meditation.
+PED 239 Yoga I (One Ouarter) Introduction to Yoga techniques, relaxation, and meditation.
+Improve your physical, mental and emotional health as you practice yoga as a healing art.
+May not be repeated for credit.

-PED 240 Yoga 2 (One Quarter)
+PED 240 Yoga II (One Quarter)

 Continuation of PED 239.
+May not be repeated for credit.